Should You Install an Air Purifier?

 The simple answer is yes, yes you should.

-With indoor air full of the contaminants listed above, the fact that the contaminants are diffused throughout the whole house is one of the only reasons homeowners are not constantly sick or dealing with allergy symptoms.
 Typically, it is only when one's immune system is compromised or there is an atypically large concentration of the bacteria or contaminate released that you might start to notice your body's response to your home's poor air quality.
 Unfortunately, it's not difficult to end up breathing in a fairly substantial amount of pollutants.

 Based on how the air conditioning system works and the fact that we live in south Florida—what feels like the Humidity Capital of the World sometimes—the air ducts throughout your home are breeding grounds for mold and other allergens.
 When you turn on the AC or heating system, a build-up of these toxins is blown into your home all at once and immediately decreases your indoor air quality.